Family homeless after motorhome fire spreads to bungalows in Frinton

-A FAMILY has been left homeless after a motorhome blaze spread to two bungalows in Frinton.
+A FAMILY have been left homeless after a motorhome blaze spread to two bungalows in Frinton.

-Crews from Weeley and Colchester were called to a fire in Heronsgate at about 2.10pm.
+Crews from Weeley and Colchester were called to a fire in Heronsgate at about 2.10pm on Monday.

+Neighbours were already bravely trying to tackle the blaze with garden hosepipes.

 On arrival, crews reported that a motorhome was 100 per cent alight and was spreading to two properties on either side.